coderefinery/manuals/chat.md

 We want everyone to take part in chat and express their thoughts, but of course people don't want to give pointless agreeing replies (but you can always welcome to do that, too).
 So, we encourage everyone to use reactions in cases they want to express agreement/disagreement but not so much they want to send a message.
-Common reactions you might see are 👍, 👎 (thumbs up/down, agree with general sentiment), 🐙 (`:octopus:`, awesome/amazing/ace), and well, plenty more that are obvious.
+Common reactions you might see are 👍, 👎 (thumbs up/down, agree with general sentiment), 🐙 (`:octopus:`, awesome/amazing/ace), and well, plenty more that are more obvious.

 We also use reactions to express some idea of a more concrete **vote**, to empower people to take an action (otherwise, it is